nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering scholarship applicants by application status: `filter`

-Filters scholarship applications based on the given keywords.
+Filters scholarship applications based on the given keywords

 Format: `filter [as/APPLICATIONSTATUS]`